Chinese CPU-Maker Zhaoxin To Introduce New Discrete GPUs

 |85 fps

 Zhaoxin also has integrated graphics units for its CPU platform, though the GPUs are embedded in the chipset.
-Our tests found these graphics units to be woefully inadequate compared to the integrated graphics on competing CPUs, but extending that architecture out to a larger die with a higher TDP envelope would obviously improve performance.
+Our tests found these graphics units to be woefully inadequate compared to the integrated graphics on competing CPUs, even Intel's lackluster UHD 630, but extending that architecture out to a larger die with a higher TDP envelope would obviously improve performance.
 However, we wouldn't expect the new graphics cards to eclipse even older AMD and Nvidia graphics cards.

+Zhaoxin's existing iGPUs support DX11, OpenCL 1.1, and OpenGL 3.2 and features hardware-accelerated video encoding and decoding, but details are scarce and GPU monitoring applications couldn't scrape any further details on the architectural components.
+The integrated graphics support DisplayPort, eDP, HDMI and VGA interfaces and can simultaneously output to two screens at a 4K resolution.

 Given the 70W TDP envelope, it's conceivable that these cards will be destined for low-cost desktop systems, thus providing China a possible alternative if the US-China tradewar intensifies.